-This 20-minute Teriyaki Chicken recipe is super simple to make and tastes even better than takeout!
-A classic meal that is always a crowd-pleaser.
+This 20-Minute Teriyaki Chicken recipe is super simple to make and tastes even better than takeout!
+A classic stir-fried meal that is always a crowd-pleaser.

 This quick and easy Japanese main makes a fabulous weeknight meal.
-This recipe is one you will want to add to your regular dinner rotation because it comes together in no time at all and delivers maximum flavor with minimum work.
+This recipe is one you will want to add to your regular dinner rotation.
+It comes together in no time at all and delivers maximum flavor with minimum work.

 All you need to do is first whisk together a simple homemade teriyaki sauce.
 Then, slice some boneless skinless chicken breasts into bite-sized pieces and stir-fry them with a bit of garlic and ginger in a wok or frying pan.
 Once the chicken is cooked, pour in the teriyaki sauce.
 Continue cooking until the sauce has reached a boil and has thickened to a consistency of a syrup.
 Garnish with green onions and sesame seeds if desired and serve with steamed rice and/or veggies.
 Dinner is served!